-Building safe, comfortable, and affordable housing is a fundamental component of Valley CDC’s overall mission.
-Since its inception, Valley CDC has produced over 180 units of affordable rental and ownership housing in one of Massachusetts’ most competitive and coveted real estate markets.
-These homes provide economic stability and an opportunity for economic advancement to low and moderate incomes residents wanting to live and contribute to the communities of Northampton, Amherst, Easthampton, and Hadley in Hampshire County.
+Building safe, comfortable, and affordable housing is a fundamental component of Valley Community Development’s overall mission.
+Since its inception, Valley Community Development has produced over 224 affordable rental and ownership housing in one of Massachusetts’ most competitive and coveted real estate markets.
+These homes provide economic stability and an opportunity for economic advancement to low and moderate incomes residents wanting to live and contribute to the communities of Northampton, Amherst, and Easthampton in Hampshire County.

 Housing development remains a core service of our agency.
-Below is a list of all the properties that Valley CDC has developed.
+Below is a list of all the properties that Valley Community Development has developed.
+All units are managed by Housing Management Resources except as noted below.

-15 SRO units with a common kitchen and 4 common bathrooms.
-Eight of the units receive rental subsidy through the Section 8 Mod Rehab Program.
-Valley CDC acquired the property in 1990 and completed major rehabilitation work on the building.
-Home City Housing currently manages the property.
+15 single room occupancy units with a common kitchen and 4 common bathrooms.
+Eight (8) of the units receive rental subsidy through the Section 8 Mod Rehab Program.
+Valley Community Development acquired the property in 1990 and completed moderate rehabilitation work on the building in 2000.
+Current plans include a gut rehab and expansion to 31 enhanced SROs (includes bathroom & kitchenette).

 The Maples | 16 North Maple Street, Florence

-Valley CDC purchased and renovated this 11-room SRO with one commercial space.
-Rehabilitation was completed in early 1993 and in 2010, Valley CDC completed a moderate rehabilitation of the building, which included code and energy upgrades.
+Valley Community Development purchased and renovated this 11-room single room occupancy with one commercial space in early 1993 and in 2010, Valley Community Development completed a moderate rehabilitation of the building, which included code and energy upgrades.
 The units are reserved for formerly homeless individuals.
-The property is currently managed by Home City Housing.

 Outer Commons | Charles Lane, Amherst

-Valley CDC developed 8 homeownership units after purchasing the land in 1994.
+Valley Community Development developed 8 homeownership units after purchasing the land in 1994.
 Homes were sold to low-income households in early 1996.

-This 18 unit historic renovation provides affordable rental housing to low-income households in Northampton.
-The 18 units consist of 6 three-bedroom units; 6 one-bedroom units; and 6 efficiencies.
+This 18-unit historic renovation provides affordable rental housing to low-income households in Northampton.
+The 18 units consist of 6 three-bedroom units and 12 one-bedroom units.
 The building was completed in 1997.
-Valley CDC was the developer and owner of the property until it was sold in 2013 to Home City Housing, who also manages the property.
+Valley Community Development was the developer and owner of the property until it was sold in 2013 to Home City Development.

 Main Street, Amherst | 683-687 Main Street, Amherst